-Leicester Square review
+Leicester Square review (Jun 2016)

 Everybody who comes to London ends up here at some point -- they'll have a wander around the West End to see the bright lights of Piccadilly Circus and get sucked into Leicester Square along with a million billion other people.
 It's where you'll find all the big cinemas and nightclubs.
 It's where the nightlife is.
 The pubs have punters spilling out onto the streets, and shops sell cheapo theatre tickets to West End shows.

 There must be a thousand people milling around me this afternoon, all trying to decide what to do with their evening.
 It's all noise, boys, the lost, wasted, wasters, tourists.
 Everyone seems to be sitting here and waiting for the sun to go down.
 I used to come here on a Saturday night when I was still the right side of thirty.
 Not to do anything in particular, but just to do... something.
 When you're twenty it's better to do something rather than nothing.
 You wander across from Waterloo, have too many drinks around Soho, and then nod off on the train home.

 But during the daytime... well that's a different story.
 I quite like this place in the morning.
 It's the leafy green trees in the middle that make it, and the spouting fountains surrounding the Shakespeare statue.
 There's really no need for any extra water today (it's raining again) but they're still bubbling away regardless.
 We're just sitting here listening.
 Me and the pigeons.
 The homeless dudes are sitting here, too (one of them has just tried to ponce a cigarette off me) -- those beer can dudes who drink cider for breakfast.